 Adriano Costanzi, product manager of SCM Group, adds: “In terms of edging, hot air proved to be an excellent solution and our experience has led us - thanks also to innovative components such as the MX-PRO valve - to excellent levels in terms of performance, speed and, above all, quality in the application".

-The edge banding machines with laser gluing system allow greater speed and the possibility of applying edges with "significant" heights.
+The edge banding machines with a laser gluing system allow greater speed and the possibility of applying edges with "significant" heights.
 On the other hand, hot air technology, with the same quality, has a lower purchase price and a lower operating cost, and this leads more and more companies to opt for this technology.